Transportation Action Plan

 - Work groups: Individual work groups comprised of internal city staff and external partners will be established for each plan component to guide the content and recommend action items for each component of the plan development.

-For more information on the Transportation Action Plan, please connect with Kathleen Mayell, [email protected].
+For more information on the Transportation Action Plan, please contact Kathleen Mayell, [email protected].